 "Up, up, and away!
 Via Bangkok and Oslo.
 Beginning to become a routine by now.
 Leaving one set of experiences, emotions, people, and countries behind, in order to engage with another set.
 Huge differences between Nepal and Ultima Thule, to be sure.
 But, on a fundamental level there are really very few differences.
-We are all humans, variations on the endless scheme of cultural and environmental adaptations that homo sapiens have evolved into.
-And, finally, one has to say good bye in order to – some time into the future – to say hallo, and continue the never-ending story of human interaction and communication.
+We are all humans, variations on the endless scheme of cultural and environmental adaptations that homo sapiens has evolved into.
+And, finally, one has to say good bye in order to – some time into the future – be able to say hallo, and continue the never-ending story of human interaction and communication.
 Take good care, Nepal!
 Welcome Ultima Thule (and later on Bulgaria)!"

 (2) This article was first published on Facebook, 12 October 2018.

-(3) Image Credit: Facebook.
+(3) Image credit: Facebook.

-(4) Permalink: https://devblog.no/en/article/ktm-bkk-osl-krs
+(4) Permalink.
+URL: https://devblog.no/en/article/ktm-bkk-osl-krs

 (5) This article was published 13 October 2018.
 It was revised on 26 February 2021.